 Information and booking:

-For students of the 3
+For the students of the 3rd

 Testimony: "Being a genocide survivor"

-Play «The diary of Anne Frank»
+Play "The Diary of Anne Frank"

 Information and reservations:

-For students of the 3
+For the students of the 3rd

-The Hindenburg airship flying over Berlin and the Olympic Stadium on the opening day of the Olympic Games.
+The airship Hindenburg flying over Berlin and the Olympic stadium on the opening day of the Olympic Games.
 Germany, 1 August 1936

 Sport and discrimination

-For students of the 3
+For the students of the 3rd

 Cinema

-Discover the details of the educational workshops on our
+Discover the details